thanhtungvudata/thanhtungvudata.github.io/_posts/2025-02-16-premium-prediction.md

 Insurance Duration                 1    0.000083
 ```

 **Key Actionable Insights**: There are significant missing values in the dataset.
-This requries a careful, feature-by-feature plan to guess/impute missing values or some models (like XGBoost, LightGBM) can natively handle missing values without needing explicit imputation.
+This requries a careful, feature-by-feature plan to guess/impute missing values or to use some models (like XGBoost, LightGBM) that can natively handle missing values without needing explicit imputation.

 #### Check the Distribution and Boxplot of Target Variable (Premium Amount)